t0bx/sentienceentity/README.md

 |------------|-------------|
 | `se.command` | Allows access to the main plugin command |

-## Dependencies

-- PacketEvents (2.8.0) (Required)

 ## Installation

 1. Download the latest version of SentienceEntity
-2. Place the jar file in your server's `plugins` folder
+2. Place the jar file in your paper server's `plugins` folder
-3. Install PacketEvents plugin
-4. Restart your server
+3. Restart your server

 ## Development
 It's also possible to use SentienceEntity as a API for developing.